ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 {NOTE: Windows}

 Please install [Visual C++ 2015 Redistributable Package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) (or newer) before launching the Server.
-This package should be the sole requirement for 'Windows' platforms, but in occursion of any troubles please check [.NET Core prerequisites for Windows](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites) article written by Microsoft.
+This package should be the sole requirement for 'Windows' platforms, but in occurence of any troubles please check [.NET Core prerequisites for Windows](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites) article written by Microsoft.

 {NOTE/}